joemcmanus/netsnmp-galileo/README.md

     make install

-Once done, you need to configure it, the command snmpconf does most of this for you.
+Once done, you need to configure SNMP, the command snmpconf does most of this for you.

     snmpconf
     Select snmpd.conf